 What does ATAR mean?

-Your Australian Tertiary Education Ranking (ATAR) tells you which university programs you qualify to enter.
-This provides a quick and simple way to check if you’re likely to gain admission to study for a degree based on how you went in your Year 12 assessments and exams.
+Your Australian Tertiary Admission Rank (ATAR) tells you which university programs you qualify to enter.
+This provides a quick and simple way to check if you’re likely to gain admission to study a program based on how you went in your Year 12 assessments and exams.

 What if I don’t get the ATAR I need?